Christmas Light Business Insurance: What Coverage You Actually Need | Strandr Blog

 Standard residential requirements include:

 Professional documentation becomes particularly important for residential work.
-Detailed project records through platforms like Strandr help prevent disputes about scope of work and protect against frivolous claims.
+Detailed project records help prevent disputes about scope of work and protect against frivolous claims.
 Clear documentation of electrical safety checks and installation procedures demonstrates professional standards that insurance companies value.
+Using a design tool like Strandr to create visual proposals with itemized scope of work gives you a record that doubles as evidence if a client disputes what was agreed upon.

 Commercial Holiday Display Insurance